Zaid-Ajaj/the-elmish-book/chapters/scaling/composition-forms.md

 You can find the source code of the previous example, implemented using Discriminated Union composition in the repository [Zaid-Ajaj/multiple-programs-du-composition](https://github.com/Zaid-Ajaj/multiple-programs-du-composition)

-As I mentioned, understanding the initialization conditions for the child programs is essential when modelling the messages the allow us to switch to those programs.
+As I mentioned, understanding the initialization conditions for the child programs is essential when modelling the messages that allow us to switch to those programs.
 Suppose that the `Counter` module has an `init` function that takes in the initial `Count` field when initializing the state:
 ```fsharp
 // in Counter.fs